imoore76/ldlm-docs/ldlm/server/configuration.rst

 .. seealso::

-    How to :ref:`specify a configuration file <configuration:Configuration file>`.
+    How to :ref:`specify a configuration file <server/configuration:Configuration file>`.

 Configuration Recipes
 ------------------------